Difference Between Product Marketing and Service Marketing?

 What Is Service Marketing?

-- A bank offering personalized financial advisory services to customers.
+- A bank that offers individual financial advisory services to clients.

 - A hotel emphasizing exceptional customer service and luxury experiences.